cancerit/hairpin2/internal_doc.md

 basic:
   -i VCF_IN, --vcf-in VCF_IN
-                        path to input vcf
+                        path to input VCF
   -o VCF_OUT, --vcf-out VCF_OUT
-                        path to vcf out
+                        path to write output VCF
   -b BAMS [BAMS ...], --bams BAMS [BAMS ...]
-                        list of paths to name-sorted bams for samples in input vcf, whitespace separated
+                        list of paths to BAMs for samples in input VCF, whitespace separated

 extended:
   -al AL_FILTER_THRESHOLD, --al-filter-threshold AL_FILTER_THRESHOLD
-                        threshhold for median of read alignment score per base of all relevant reads, below which a variant is flagged as **ALF** - default: 0.93
+                        threshhold for median of read alignment score per base of all relevant reads, below which a variant is flagged as ALF - default: 0.93
   -mc MIN_CLIP_QUALITY, --min-clip-quality MIN_CLIP_QUALITY
                         discard reads with mean base quality of aligned bases below this value, if they have soft-clipped bases - default: 35
   -mq MIN_MAPPING_QUALITY, --min-mapping-quality MIN_MAPPING_QUALITY